 Awakening is not an achievement, old friend; it is a recognition.
 The snake does not learn how to slip its skin.
 It does what it has always done when the old shape grows tight.

-The caterpillar does not become the butterfly; it discovers the butterfly was written in its veins from the start.
-And like us, it has only forgotten what it always was.
+The caterpillar doesn't transform into a butterfly; it realizes that the butterfly has been part of its nature all along.
+And like us, it has simply forgotten what it has always known it was.

 So how do you awaken from the illusion?